 Moreover, it comes with all the basic email features similar to that of Gmail.
 Additionally, it features inbox filtering, night mode, gesture controls, and multi-account support.
-But, it is much lighter and fast as compared to the original.
+But, it is much lighter and faster as compared to the original.

 The only thing this app doesn’t have is the Google Meet integration.
 As seen in the standard app, you will not notice the Google Meet banner or video call shortcuts in the app.
 However, there are chances that the company will include it later.

 Besides, some users have noticed a lag and frame drops in the interface of this lite version.
-Hence, if your phone is completely fine with the original app, then it is better to not switch with the new lite version.
+Hence, if your phone is completely fine with the original app, then it is better to not switch to the new lite version.

 You will also notice a minimized animation and framerate.
 These progressions preserve phone memory and make the app run smoothly on low-end devices.
-On Google Play Store, the app is only 9.9 MB in size.
+On the Google Play Store, the app is only 9.9 MB in size.

-This is significantly smaller than the official app, and hence it runs smoothly on phone with less RAM and limited internet connections.
+This is significantly smaller than the official app, and hence it runs smoothly on phones with less RAM and limited internet connections.
 Currently, this lite version is available in selective regions of Europe and the US.

 Unfortunately, for the rest of the regions, you will get an incompatible device error.
-However, as Android is an open-source, you can still sideload the app from APKMirror if you truly want to experience it.
+However, as Android is open-source, you can still sideload the app from APKMirror if you truly want to experience it.